-There’s a fair bit that goes on behind the scenes before our lentils end up on your plate, so in 2016 and 2017 two more big dirt(y) boss people joined the business; Mark a grower on the Yorke Peninsula who does all the magic with the seeds and dirt; and Janette who makes all the day–to-day stuff happen.
+There’s a fair bit that goes on behind the scenes before our lentils end up on your plate, so in 2016 two more big dirt(y) boss people joined the business; Mark a grower on the Yorke Peninsula who does all the magic with the seeds and dirt; and Janette who makes all the day–to-day stuff happen.

 The Schilling Family are third generation agricultural producers who have a strong affiliation with the land and feel a genuine responsibility to act as custodians for future generations.
 Mark is a keen supporter of sustainable farming practices and has focussed on using the latest agricultural technology to improve his operation.

 It was clear that Mark’s respect for the land, use of cutting-edge technology and equipment including advanced pulse cleaning processes and high standards not only resulted in his produce establishing itself as the core of the dirt(y) range, but made him an obvious choice to become part of the business.